How to get to our world-class city

 Native Chicagoans travel the interconnecting public transit lines of the "L" – short for elevated trains.
-The L runs on raised rail platforms throughout the downtown "loop" area to neighborhoods on the north, south and west.
+The L runs on raised rail platforms throughout the downtown "Loop" area to neighborhoods on the north, south and west sides.
 A couple of blocks away from campus you can hop on the Green Line L track.
-Twenty minutes later you are in downtown Chicago with plenty of opportunities to experience great music, theatre, food and shopping.
+Twenty minutes later, you are in downtown Chicago with plenty of opportunities to experience great music, theater, food and shopping.

-Besides taking the "L", students, faculty and staff use the Metra, which is another train line taking riders directly into the loop.
+Besides taking the L, students, faculty and staff use the Metra, which is another train line taking riders directly into the Loop.
 The line running near campus is the Union Pacific / West Line (UP-W) Chicago to Elburn.
-By clicking here you will find an overview of services, plus maps, schedules, fares, ticket information, on-line ticketing and a regional travel guide.
+By visiting the Metra website you will find an overview of services, plus maps, schedules, fares, ticket information, online ticketing and a regional travel guide.

 - Take advantage of a free admission day at the Art Institute or the Museum of Science and Industry